 Alexander Hamilton, born on the Caribbean island of Nevis, came to the American colonies in 1773 as a poor immigrant.
 (There is some controversy as to the year of his birth, but it was either 1755 or 1757.)
-In 1776, he joined the Continental Army in the American Revolution, and his relentless energy and remarkable intelligence brought him to the attention of General George Washington, who took him on as an aid.
+In 1776, he joined the Continental Army in the American Revolution, and his relentless energy and remarkable intelligence brought him to the attention of General George Washington, who took him on as an aide.
 Ten years later, Hamilton served as a delegate to the Constitutional Convention, and he led the fight to win ratification of the final document, which created the kind of strong, centralized government that he favored.
 In 1789, he was appointed the first secretary of the treasury by President Washington, and during the next six years he crafted a sophisticated monetary policy that saved the young U.S. government from collapse.
 With the emergence of political parties, Hamilton was regarded as a leader of the Federalists.

 Aaron Burr, born into a prestigious New Jersey family in 1756, was also intellectually gifted, and he graduated from the College of New Jersey (later Princeton) at the age of 17.
 He joined the Continental Army in 1775 and distinguished himself during the Patriot attack on Quebec.
-A masterful politician, he was elected to the New State Assembly in 1783 and later served as state attorney.
+A masterful politician, he was elected to the New York State Assembly in 1784 and later served as state attorney.
 In 1790, he defeated Alexander Hamilton’s father-in-law in a race for the U.S. Senate.

 In the 1800 election, Jefferson and Burr became running mates again.
 Burr aided the Democratic-Republican ticket by publishing a confidential document that Hamilton had written criticizing his fellow Federalist President John Adams.
 This caused a rift in the Federalists and helped Jefferson and Burr win the election with 73 electoral votes each.